hertssayf/ledgeboundgame-assignment-2/README.md

 ## Reviewing Project Ideas

 ### 2D Side-Scrolling Platformer
-A game where the player moves from left to right through levels, jumping across platforms, avoiding hazards and reaching a end goal.
+A game where the player moves from left to right through levels, jumping across platforms, avoiding hazards and reaching an end goal.

 **Target audience**
 - Casual gamers